 Should women under age 40 get mammograms?

-In general, regular mammograms are not recommended for women under 40 years old, in part, because breast tissue tends to be more dense in young women, making mammograms less effective as a screening tool.
-In addition, most experts believe the low risk of developing breast cancer at a young age does not justify the low level radiation exposure or the cost of mammography.
-However, screening mammograms may be recommended for younger women with a family history of breast cancer and other risk factors.
+In general, regular mammograms are not recommended for women who are at average risk for breast cancer if they are under 40 years old, in part, because breast tissue tends to be more dense in young women, making mammograms less effective as a screening tool.
+However, breast cancer screening through imaging with mammogram, tomosynthesis (“3D mammogram”) or MRI may be recommended for certain high risk women under 40 years of age based on personal risk factors.